OpenLinkSoftware/Documentation/virtdoc2md/virtdoc_md_conversion/6 - Administration/chapter6.md

     "é" will lose its accent and become plain old ASCII "e".

     3: This is equal to 1+2, and when set, both conversions are performed.
-    As a result, any pair of base char and combinig char loses its second char, and any chars with accents will lose accents.
+    As a result, any pair of base char and combining char loses its second char, and any chars with accents will lose accents.

-    If the parameter is required at all, the needed value is probably 3.
-    So the fragment of virtuoso.ini should be:
+    If the parameter is required at all, the needed value is probably 3, so the fragment of virtuoso.ini should be:

         [I18N]
         XAnyNormalization=3